quantanics2018/quantanics-A-ML_Level1/Face detection/README.md

 pip install opencv-python==4.7.0.72
 pip install numpy==1.23.1

-If you have any issy=ude in downloading dlib in windows10 ,then download it using this link -> https://youtu.be/-pZEDxDRyGQ
+If you have any issue in downloading dlib in windows10 ,then download it using this link -> https://youtu.be/-pZEDxDRyGQ